brooksandrew/simpleblog/_posts/articles/2014-08-12-nextbus1_api.markdown

 {% endhighlight %}

-This turns the JSON into an array of arrays.
-Something like this:
+Here's what it does.
+It actually transforms the JSON into an array of arrays.
+Each array is a prediction for a different bus.
+This happens for the same reason that when you check Next Bus on your phone, you see predictions for the next 2 or 3 buses en route towards your stop.
+In this example one bus is 19 minutes away while another is 41 minutes away.

 {% highlight python %}